-Companies are beginning to realise the array of benefits that effective energy management can achieve.
+Companies are beginning to realise the array of benefits that energy efficiency can achieve.
 As a result, more and more organisations are setting energy-related goals and executing a business energy strategy to accomplish them.

 Whether your goals are financial or environmental, these tips will help you put together and implement your energy strategy in a way that results in the most significant benefits.